 - How long will my placement be?

-The current maximum placement length is 12 weeks, with a standard 4 days per week, however there is no ‘typical’ placement length.
-Many students will split their placement time across 2 or even 3 companies, depending on personal interests and what individual placement hosts are able to offer.
-We aim to keep things flexible and be as responsive to industry as possible, but even a combination of placements will never total more than 12 weeks per student.
+Placements are typically up to 10 weeks in length, with a standard four days per week, although on occasion they may be shorter.
+Many students will split their placement time across two or even three companies, depending on personal interests and what individual placement hosts are able to offer.
+We aim to keep things flexible and be as responsive to industry as possible.

 - Is there a minimum placement length?